newMediaITRM/Snapp2Guide/content_management/hero_units/AdvertOnTheCoursesPage.md

 Go back to Hero Units / Course listing hero unit and when you click "Attach Image" you should see your image on the list.
 ```

 * Click "Save" slide button.
-Your advert will appear on the session details page
+Your advert will appear on the course details page

 * If you need to attach a url address to the image then go to Media Library, find your image and edit it, then set the Link field